 To be able to graduate in a session of an academic year it is necessary to be regularly enrolled, this implies the payment of the entire amount of university fees and any additional fees by the date of submission of the graduation application.

-Students who are behind in their studies are required to pay the annual contribution fee within the established deadlines.
+Students "fuori corso" are required to pay the annual contribution fees within the established deadlines.

-GRADUATING STUDENT – The student who believes he/she can complete the course of studies during the last graduation session of the academic year in question (usually in March/April of the following calendar year) can ask not to pay any installment for the following academic year, provided that it is in the absence of a maximum of three training activities at the end of the autumn session.
+GRADUATING STUDENT– A student who expects to complete their degree course during the last graduation session of the relevant academic year (usually in March/April of the following year) may request exemption from the payment of any installment for the following academic year, provided that no more than three didactic activities remain outstanding at the end of the autumn exam session.

-If the aforementioned student does not complete the course of study by the final graduation session of the relevant academic year, the deadline for payment of the enrollment fees for the new year in a single installment will be set at the same time as the final installment, with late payment subject to a penalty fee.
+If the above-mentioned student does not complete the degree course by the final graduation session of the relevant academic year, the deadline for payment of the enrollment fees for the new academic year, in a single installment, will coincide with that of the final installment, with late payment interests applied if payment is made after due date.

-If the student who is behind in his/her studies does not pay the amount due in a single installment, each installment will be subject to the related penalty fee if paid late.
+If the student "fuori corso" does not pay the amount due in a single installment, each installment will be subject to the related late payment interest.

-NON-GRADUATING STUDENT – In case the student, in the absence of more than three tests, renew your enrollment for the year outside of the prescribed timeframe and graduate by the last graduation session of the previous academic year, you can request a refund of the installments paid.
+NON-GRADUATING STUDENT– If a student,with more than three didactic activities outstanding, renews the enrollment for the year "fuori corso" (beyond the standard duration of the course) and graduates by the last graduation session of the previous academic year, they may request a refund of the installments paid.

-Lo student failing only the final exam and who intends to graduate within the first degree session of the following academic year, is enrolled in the year outside the prescribed timeframe and is required to pay a contribution fee equal to 50% of the first installment of course of study.
+A student with only the final exam (dissertation) outstanding who intends to graduate by the first graduation session of the subsequent academic year, is enrolled as "fuori corso" (beyond the standard duration of the course) and is required to pay a contribution fee equal to 50% of the first installmentof the degree course.

 Art.
 16 of the Student Regulations allows TOTAL refund only in cases where the same payment has been erroneously made more than once (as already stated in CAU Resolution 10/20 dated 08/06/2006).